 When Jesus spoke of adulteries, fornications, and lewdness, He called these behaviors “evil things” that defile people (Mark 7:20–23).
 The definition of fornication is from the Greek word porneia.
 This behavior is any sexual intercourse outside of marriage between one man and one woman (1 Cor 6:16; Eph 5:31; Heb 13:4).
 Adultery is sex with another’s spouse or when the married has intercourse with anyone who is not one’s spouse.
 Jesus revealed that adultery includes divorcing and marrying another person unless the divorce was because one’s spouse committed fornication — extramarital sex (Matt 5:32; 19:9; Mark 10:11–12; Luke 16:18; cf. 1 Cor 7:10–11).

 Jesus condemned all sexual sins.
 He did not need to specify that rape, incest, and homosexuality are sexual sins, because these behaviors are outside the natural union of marriage between a man and a woman (Mark 7:20–23).
 However, Jesus did infer condemnation of pedophilia when He opposed the abuse of children and alluded to sexual abuses against them (Matt 18:7–10; Mark 9:42–50).

 Jesus did not have to specify what He meant by fornication with a descriptive list.
 Jesus used the definition of fornication according to the Law of Moses when He spoke.
-Within the Law of Moses, immoral sexual behavior included all extramarital sex specifically adultery, premarital sex, incest, rape (pedophilia), sex during menstruation, homosexuality, bestiality, prostitution, and uncovering nakedness (Lev 18; 19:29; 20; Deut 22:5, 22–30).
-Jesus’s standard is stricter than the Law (Matt 5:28).
+Within the Law of Moses, immoral sexual behavior includes all extramarital sex specifically adultery, premarital sex, incest, rape (pedophilia), sex during menstruation, homosexuality, bestiality, prostitution, and uncovering nakedness (Lev 18; 19:29; 20; Deut 22:5, 22–30).
+Jesus’s standard is greater than the Law (Matt 5:28).